Riley-D-1/Part_B-Task-3/PART_B.md

 ### Movement
 The Movement should feel casual but easy to use and operate while still remaining challenging enough to cause action with the game.
+The game should have smooth player animations that make it fun to roam around and explore the open world with.

 ### Combat